BartholomeLeBruno/IOT-DONTDIENOWANDRUN/README.md

 ### Software
 #### IOT
 The IOT software was developed and tested in the TinkerCad editor.
-All the code is available in this repository, folder `enter folder name here`.
+All the code is available in this repository, folder `arduino-code`.
 #### Smartphone
 The mobile application is available on Apple and IOS.
 It was developed with Flutter.
 All the code is available in this repository, folder `app`.